-Architectural Design Technology students from Wrexham Glyndŵr University (WGU) will host a European delegation later this year to examine the future of the growing eSports industry.
+Architectural Design Technology students from Wrexham Glyndŵr University (WGU) will host a European delegation.
+To examine the future of the growing eSports industry.

-The appetite globally for eSports – competitive computer gaming which is viewed by spectators – has grown hugely in recent decades and, alongside students from France, Spain and Finland, Glyndŵr’s students have taken part in a Europe-wide Erasmus+ project examining the kind of buildings the new industry will need.
+The appetite globally for E-Sports – competitive computer gaming which is viewed by spectators – has grown hugely in recent decades.
+Alongside students from France, Spain and Finland, Glyndŵr’s students have taken part in a Europe-wide Erasmus+ project.
+Examining the kind of buildings the new industry will need.

 Last Autumn, students from Glyndŵr joined their European counterparts in a trip to the University of Murcia’s Faculty of Sport Science in San Javier.
-The visit was the third of a series of Erasmus+ study trips which Architectural Design Technology students have taken part in as part of the pan-European electronic gaming industry project and later this year, students from across Europe will be hosted at Glyndŵr for the Welsh section of the project.
+The visit was the third of a series of Erasmus+ study trips.
+Which Architectural Design Technology students have taken part in as part of the pan-European electronic gaming industry project.
+Later this year, students from across Europe will be at Glyndŵr for the Welsh section of the project.

 In the past two years, the current final year Architectural Design Technology students visited Caen and Kajaani and designed theoretical proposals for an eSports Centre for a site in Wrexham.

-“These projects will be completed in May 2020 when the European partners will be visiting Wrexham for the next study trip.
+“These projects will be completed in May 2020.
+When the European partners visit Wrexham for the next study trip.

 Find out more about Wrexham Glyndŵr University’s BSc (Hons) in Architectural Design Technology at glyndwr.ac.uk/en/undergraduatecourses.

 Finally, thank you for reading ‘Glyndŵr to Host a European E-Sports Delegation’.
 To keep up to date with the latest news on education, click here.